zeppel13/rpn/README.md

 should give you 1.20

-If you wish to compile RPN for older computers e.g. with a Pentium II or anything else which has 387 compatible floatingpoint processor your need to set this in order to compile and run correctly.
+If you wish to compile RPN for older computers e.g. with a Pentium II or anything else which has 387 compatible floatingpoint processor, you need to set this in order to compile and run it correctly.
 Tested for a Pentium II on Windows XP and
 Debian Linux.
 Somewhere on my old computers HDD should exist a small C Port for a 286 Personal Computer.
-But it shouldn't be too difficult to reprogram this software in any language.
+But it shouldn't be too difficult to reprogram this software in any language by yourself.

 ```
 GO386=387 go build